animalelder/clean/README.md

-# Clean: A Thirty Mighty Men Ministries Program
+# CLEAN: A Thirty Mighty Men Ministries Program

 ## Overview

-A nextjs frontend for the Clean program.
+A nextjs frontend for the CLEAN program.
 This will connect to the .NET backend previously developed.

 ## Tech Stack